Endometriosis

 You may become depressed or anxious because of the long-term pain.

 • Endometriosis on your bowel can cause pain when you poo (have a bowel movement).
-You may have blood in your poo during your period too.
+You may have blood in your poo during your period.

 These symptoms can also be caused by conditions other than endometriosis.
-So if you have any of them, see a GP.
+If you have any of them, see a GP.

-Symptoms of endometriosis often ease during pregnancy, and they may disappear without any treatment.
+Endometriosis symptoms often ease during pregnancy, and they may stop without any treatment.

 Diagnosis of endometriosis

-A GP will ask about your symptoms to help make an endometriosis diagnosis.
-Don’t be embarrassed to tell them about the problems you’re having – including pain during sex, or seeing blood when you go to the toilet.
+Your GP will ask about your symptoms to help make an endometriosis diagnosis.
+Don’t be embarrassed to tell them about the problems you’re having – including pain during sex or seeing blood when you go to the toilet.
 It’s important that they know everything.

-A GP may offer you the following tests, or refer you to a gynaecologist (a doctor who specialises in women’s reproductive health) for them.
+Your GP may offer you the following tests or refer you to a gynaecologist (a doctor who specialises in women’s reproductive health) for the tests.

-• In a vaginal examination, a GP will put some gloves on and add some lubricant, then insert their fingers into your vagina.
-They’ll use their other hand to press lightly on your tummy (abdomen).
-The GP will gently feel for any abnormalities in and around your womb.
+In a vaginal examination, your doctor will put on some gloves, add some lubricant then insert their fingers into your vagina.
+They’ll use their other hand to press lightly on your tummy (abdomen) and will gently feel for any abnormalities in and around your womb.

-These examinations may feel uncomfortable but shouldn’t be painful.
-Let the GP know if anything hurts.
-You can ask to have someone stay with you while a GP does these tests, if you prefer.
+This examination may feel uncomfortable but shouldn’t be painful.
+Let your doctor know if anything hurts.
+You can ask to have someone with you while you have this test, if you prefer not to be alone.

 Scans

-You may have an ultrasound scan, using a probe that’s put into your vagina.
+You may have an ultrasound scan, in which a probe will be put into your vagina.
 This can help to pick up endometriosis or other causes of your symptoms.
 But there’s a chance that it won’t pick up endometriosis, even if you have it.

 Laparoscopy